Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 \subsection{The Decomposition Theorem}

 In this section, we prove our main decomposition theorem (Theorem~\ref{thm:decomposition}).
-In order to prove this result, we will follow the methods of $\cite{TZ2021}$, and extend them from WTAP to Hyper-TAP.
+In order to prove this result, we will follow the methods of~\cite{TZ2021}, and extend them from WTAP to Hyper-TAP.
 At a high level, the argument is as follows.
-We will build a directed graph $D$ whose vertices correspond to the hyper-links $\ell \in F^*$.
+We will build a directed graph $D$ whose vertices correspond to the hyper-links $\ell \in F$.
 For each up-link $u \in U$, we will choose a minimal set of hyper-links $F_u$ such that $u \in \drop_U(F_u)$.
 Each set $F_u$ will correspond to a directed path $A_u$ in $D$.

-In $\cite{TZ2021}$, the authors show that based on the choices for the minimal sets $F_u$, the dependency graph satisfies the following key properties, which allow for the selection $O \subseteq U$ and a partition of $F^*$ into the desired $k$-thin components.
+In~\cite{TZ2021}, the authors show that based on the choices for the minimal sets $F_u$, the dependency graph satisfies the following key properties, which allow for the selection $Q \subseteq U$ and a partition of $F$ into the desired $k$-thin components.

 \begin{enumerate} \item The dependency graph is a branching. \item Let $(Z,A)$ be a connected component of the dependency graph.
-If the arc set of every directed path in $(Z,A)$ has non-empty intersection with $A_u$ for at most $k$ up-links $u \in U$, then $Z$ is $(k+1)$-thin. \end{enumerate}
+If the arc set of every directed path in $(Z,A)$ has a non-empty intersection with $A_u$ for at most $k$ up-links $u \in U$, then $Z$ is $(k+1)$-thin. \end{enumerate}

-In~\cite{TZ2021}, Theorem 5, shows how one can use these two properties to select $O \subseteq U$ and the partition of $F^*$ into the desired $k$-thin components, proving the Decomposition Theorem.
+In~\cite{TZ2021}, Theorem 5 shows how one can use these two properties to select $Q \subseteq U$ and the partition of $F$ into the desired $k$-thin components, proving the Decomposition Theorem.

 We argue that the same properties hold in the hyper-link setting.
-The crucial property that allows us to do this is that if $u$ is an up-link and $\ell$ is a hyper-link, then the intersection of $P_u$ and $T_\ell$ is a subpath of $P_u$.
+The crucial property that allows us to extend the arguments from links to hyper-links is that if $u$ is an up-link and $\ell$ is a hyper-link, then the intersection of $P_u$ and $T_\ell$ is a subpath of $P_u$.
+Recall that $T_\ell := \bigcup_{a \in \ell} P_{a, \apex(\ell)}$.

 We now describe how to construct for each $u \in U$ a minimal set $F_u$ such that $u \in \drop_U(F_u)$.
 Suppose $u = (t, b)$ where $t$ is an ancestor of $b$.
 We define $v_u$ to be the lowest ancestor of $t$, i.e., the ancestor farthest away from the root $r$, such that $P_u$ is covered by hyper-links in